 Consumer Protection Division of the Department of Mines, Industry Regulation and Safety

 The Consumer Protection Division of the Department of Mines, Industry Regulation and Safety is responsible for regulating organisations undertaking fundraising activities in Western Australia.

 Consumer Protection regulates fundraising through the administration of the Charitable Collections Act 1946 (WA).
 Its website features a list of charities that are licensed to fundraise in Western Australia.

 Fundraising law in Western Australia regulates organisations that collect money or goods from the public for a charitable purpose.

-It also covers the conduct of any entertainment or function where admission is charged and all or part of the proceeds goes to a charitable purpose.
-This also includes advertising (where all or part of the proceeds of the entertainment or function goes to a charitable purpose).
+It also covers the conduct of any entertainment or function where admission is charged, and all or part of the proceeds go to a charitable purpose.
+This also includes advertising where all or part of the proceeds of the entertainment or function go to a charitable purpose.

 In Western Australia, an organisation collecting money or goods from the public for charitable purposes needs to:

 - be collecting under the authority of an existing licence holder.